abisxir/alasgar/README.md

 loop()
 ```

-As you see, we instantiate a scene, add a camera to it and we render the created scene.
-If everything was right, you will see an empty window with the given size.
-Run it using nim compiler:
+As you see, we instantiate a scene, add a camera to that, and render the created scene.
+If everything goes right, you will see an empty window with the given size.
+Run it using the nim compiler:

 ```bash
 nim c -r main.nim